 - a) All notes to leave early must be given to the secondary office before 1st period and must explain the reason for the dismissal.
 All notes must be verified via a telephone call to a parent before early release is allowed.
 During the school day, no student is allowed to leave the school grounds without a note or special permission from the Principal.
-If a student leaves the grounds without permission he/she becomes truant and is subject to the laws governing truancy - b) All students must sign out at the front desk before leaving the building. - c) Students may not sign out of school early because they have afternoon study hall(s).
-Also, students may not sign into school late because they have a first period study hall. - d) Students will only be dismissed early for doctors' appointments, appearances in court, family emergencies, etc. Students will not be allowed early release to go home for lunch or to avoid classes or study halls.
+If a student leaves the grounds without permission he/she becomes truant and is subject to the laws governing truancy. - b) All students must sign out at the front desk before leaving the building. - c) Students will only be dismissed early for doctors' appointments, appearances in court, family emergencies, etc. Students will not be allowed early release to go home for lunch or to avoid classes.
 Students will also not be allowed to leave early on a regular basis unless approved by the Principal.